joeromero/docs/content/cartodb_js/cartodb_js.md

 ## Core API functionality

-In case you are not using Google Maps or Leaflet or you want to implement your own layer object cartodb provide a way to get the tiles url for a layer definition.
+In case you are not using Google Maps or Leaflet or you want to implement your own layer object cartodb provides a way to get the tiles url for a layer definition.

 If you want to use this functionality you only need to load cartodb.core.js from our cdn, no css is needed: